slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your silence will not protect you."
 -- Audre Lorde*

-> *"Do not build fortresses to protect yourself: isolation is dangerous."
-'Play the perfect courtier."
--- Robert Greene (4th and 24th law of powers)*
+> *"Money is the ultimate network effect."
+-- Naval Ravikant*

 ### How to network?